wademartin-dev/RostrrrApp/README.md

    i) A first name.
    ii) A unique email address.
    iii) A password.
-   iv) Alternatively 3rd party sign up may be used (Google or Facebook)
+   iv) Alternatively 3rd party sign up may be used (Google or Facebook).

 2. Once signed up the user may join an existing business (via an invite) or create a new business.